Prerequisites: API key and an agent configured with webhook settings.

 - Handle duplicates - use

-- Check timestamps - reject signed requests older than 5 minutes to prevent replay attacks
+call_idto deduplicate in case of retries - Check timestamps - reject signed requests older than 5 minutes to prevent replay attacks

 - Use HTTPS - ensure your webhook endpoint uses TLS encryption